James Owen Dubé

 Biography

-James has been the clinic's point person for a partnership with the Halifax Domestic Violence Court Programme.
-He also provides clinical support to Trafficking and Exploitation Services System, a collaboration of various local agencies.
-He has provided significant support to the forensic assessment work that is conducted at The Peoples’ Counselling Clinic, including Impact of Race and Culture Assessments, Parenting Capacity Assessments, risk of violence assessments and other forensic assessments for Family and Criminal Courts.
+James has also worked closely with other agencies to design innovative and responsive programmes to inadequately served groups.
+He has been the clinic's point person for a partnership with the Halifax Domestic Violence Court Programme.
+He also provided clinical support to Trafficking and Exploitation Services System, a collaboration of various local agencies.
+He has provided significant support to the development of programmes and policies related to forensic assessment work that has been conducted at The Peoples’ Counselling Clinic, including Impact of Race and Culture Assessments, Parental Capacity Assessments, immigration hearing assessments, risk of violence assessments and other forensic assessments for Family and Criminal Courts.